aboualiee/Titanic_Survival_Analytics_with_R/README.md

 # Titanic Dataset Analysis in R

 ## Overview
 This project analyzes the Titanic passenger dataset to explore factors influencing survival rates during the disaster.
-Using R's data wrangling capabilities, I analysed the relationships between survival and variables like passenger class, gender, age, port of embarkation, and fare.
+Using R's data wrangling capabilities, the analysis examines relationships between survival and variables like passenger class, gender, age, port of embarkation, and fare.

 > **For more elaborate context guidance on data wrangling techniques, get my article on medium**: [R for Data Science: Data Wrangling]